arthurandrejozuk/clan-julgamento/README.md

-# React app site do clan Destiny 2 #
+# React app - Site do clan Destiny 2 #

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).